How We Designed & Built A Pea Stone Patio in 2 Days

 Pea Gravel Patio Ideas with Outdoor Teak Table Dining Space.

-What Do I Need to Build a Pea Gravel Patio?
+Tools Needed to Build a Pea Gravel Patio

 This post may contain affiliate links, which won’t change your price but will share some commission.

-You may also be inspired by this How to Create an Outdoor Dining Oasis post.
+You may also be inspired by this 21+ Charming Backyard Table Settings You’ll Love post.

-Driveway Stakes Marking pea gravel patio ideas Design
+Driveway Stakes Marking pea gravel patio ideas around teak table on the backyard lawn of a cedar shakes house.

 Man digging around table markers to build a pea gravel patio.